 NIEM’s Release Cycle is broken into Major and Minor Releases.
 A Major Release can be expected every three years, with a minor release potentially occurring every 12 months.
 A Major and Minor Release will not occur in the same calendar year.
 This process ensures that NIEM addresses community business requirements.

-- Major Releases occur when the NIEM core and domains are updated and then synchronized.
+- Major Releases occur when the NIEM core and subcommittees are updated and then synchronized.
 Any technical architecture changes to the model are exclusively made during a Major Release.
-Major Releases are given version IDs such as 2.0, 3.0, or 4.0.
+Major Releases are given version IDs such as 2.0, 3.0, 4.0, or 5.0.

-- Minor Releases occur to incorporate and synchronize changes to domain content, and may contain core supplements.
+- Minor Releases occur to incorporate and synchronize changes to subcommittee content, and may contain core supplements.
 Minor Releases are given version IDs such as 2.1, 2.2, 3.1, or 3.2.

 - Core supplements are a special type of NIEM release that allow the program flexibility to apply strictly additive changes to a previously published NIEM core.
 A core supplement (CS) can be issued when the NBAC determines it is necessary to add content to a published NIEM core.
 A CS does not have to be issued within a major or minor release cycle, although it can be.
 The purpose for issuing a CS may include: